When I told people I was going to Conejo Valley in California, all of them – including those in California – asked me where it was.

 In the center of the hotel is the garden gazebo, and outdoor pool and jacuzzi.
 As much as I’d like to, I didn’t get a chance to use the pool.

 The pool is heated year round, and has complimentary private cabanas around it.
 You can even have poolside dining and cocktail service from there!

-You might have wondered why I never mentioned going out for breakfast.
 As part of your stay, there is complimentary American breakfast at Brendan’s Irish Pub, which is connected to the hotel.

 The American breakfast includes eggs, oatmeal, potatoes, sausages, bread, bagels, coffee and orange juice.
 They also have a waffle maker, which is usually what I ate here.

 This may sound weird but the waffle here was actually the best waffle from hotel waffle makers I’ve had!